-A $35 million redevelopment proposal that will bring Whitireia Community Polytechnic’s facilities into the 21st Century, has been agreed to in principal by its council.
+A $35 million redevelopment proposal that will bring Whitireia Community Polytechnic’s facilities into the 21st Century has been agreed to in principle by its council.

 The project would see a four-stage upgrade over 10 years, that would include the relocation of the Estuary restaurant, a student services block including a new library, a second story added to the administration block, and a new auditorium.

 Council chairperson, Chris Kirk-Burnnand said it was all very exciting, but there was still a long way to go before anything became definite.
 A business case was to be prepared by the polytechnic, then approval to be sought from the Ministry of Education and the Treasury Department, before final approval from Parliament.

 The fastest-growing polytechnic in New Zealand, Whitireia had been considering redevelopment proposals for some time.
 The redevelopment would not have seen any land sold, an option that was presented in an unsuccessful proposal to the council last year.

 Whitireia Community Polytechnic had 22 per cent more students in 2003 than in 2002 and was the fastest-growing tertiary provider in the country at the time.